binusha98/next-dashboard/README.md

 - ⚛️ **React**: JavaScript library for building user interfaces.
 - 🐘 **PostgreSQL**: Open-source relational database.
 - 🎨 **Tailwind CSS**: Utility-first CSS framework for styling.
-- ...: Any other technologies or libraries you've used.

 ## Getting Started